-As I child, I remember horsing around with my dad in the living room, playing buck the bronco.
+As I child, I remember roughhousing with my dad in the living room, playing Buck the Bronco.
 I would jump all over him, giggling incessantly.
-These are some of the happiest memories from my childhood.

 Whether you are a mom or a dad, roughhousing is actually pretty brilliant when you think about it.
 It is an awesome tool you have in your parenting tool belt, and your kids desperately want you to use it.